Motlatsi-Elliot/Social_Spark/README.md

- #        FEATURES
+ #        Core-FEATURE
-The following features are provided in the app
-.The Input field whereby the user will input the time of the day.
-.The Suggest Button that will execute the suggestions based on the input the user provided .The Reset Button that  will clear  everything inside the input and the display suggest field upon clicking it.
-.And the Display suggest field that will display different kind of texts executed by the suggest display button
+ *Provides specific activities based on "Morning", "Afternoon", "Evening" or "Night" inputs *Anything that is not one of the four valid timeframes will be rejected(error message pops up) *Automatically handles "Morning" and "morning" using .lowercase and .trim() *Incase of an Invalid input, .error provides a red"!" with an error message

+ *LinearLayout designed to easy navigation and readbility

   #      IF STATEMENTS
-The code makes use of the if statements to execute the text only if certain conditions are met eg. If the user input is "morning" ,the if statement checks if the condition is true and if so execute the code(the suggestion)
+The code makes use of the if statements to execute the text only if certain conditions are met eg. If the user input is "morning" ,the if statement checks if the condition is true and if so, executes the code(the suggestion message)

 #	Error Handling
-I've also used error handling to prevent the program from crashing should the user input the incorrect text .Should the user input  be empty, The if statement will be executed to display the text "Invalid Input Entered" .Should the user input a value besides...
-"Morning", "Mid-Morning", "Afternoon", "night", "Evening" ,An Error message will be displayed
+I've also used error handling to prevent the program from crashing should the user input the incorrect text *Should the user input  be empty, The if statement will be executed to display the text "Invalid Input Entered" *Should the user input a value besides...
+"Morning",  "Afternoon", "night", "Evening" ,An Error message will be displayed